shashank36/Cancer-Diagnosis-Kaggle/README.md

 ###  Apply feature engineering techniques to reduce the log-loss to a value less than 1.0
-Added Gene Feature Variation Featureto improve the performance.
+Added Gene Feature Variation feature to improve the performance.
 And after some feature engineering, we managed to decrease the log loss below < 1